ascholerChemeketa/cs160Reader/_sources/Binary/Binary.rst

     :feedback_c:  There is nothing inherently faster about a binary signal than an analog one.
     :feedback_d:  This is true.

-    Which of the following are advantages of building computers out of binary devices?
+    Which of the following are some advantages of building computers out of binary devices?

 .. quick_attribution:: ICSJava